 The mean and standard deviation tell us where the data is centered and how far the data strays from that center.
-For example, when writing about the ages of cats in our shelter, we might say "the mean age is 3 and the standard devation is 2.45, so most cats are between the ages of 1 and 5 years old."
+For example, when writing about the ages of cats in our shelter, we might say "the mean age is 3 and the standard deviation is 2.45, so most cats are between the ages of 1 and 5 years old."

-- The mean time-to-adoption is 5.75 weeks.
+The mean time-to-adoption is 5.75 weeks.
 Does that mean most animals generally get adopted in 4-6 weeks?

-Solicit students' ideas, but do not reveal the answer. - Turn to Data Cycle: Standard Deviation in the Animals Dataset to get some practice using the Data Cycle to answer this question, then write your findings in the space at the bottom.
+Solicit students' ideas, but do not reveal the answer.

+Turn to Data Cycle: Measure of Spread (Animals) to get some practice using the Data Cycle to answer this question, then write your findings in the space at the bottom.